This post may contain affiliate links. Please read our disclosure policy.

 9. Read between the lines.

-When our kids misbehave, it usually boils down to one of two things:
+When our kids misbehave, it usually boils down to one of three reasons:

-B- Not enough one on one time.
+3- Not enough one on one time.
 When one of our kids needs attention, they show us in many ways.
 Acting up is just one of them.
-An hour game of two-person catch is usually the perfect solution.
+A 20-minute game of catch outside (or coloring together inside) is usually the perfect solution.

 10. Talk about it… again.